🏠 Home

 Typically, we select open-source small models as the base models (mainly Qwen models).

-- Base model does not have to be a reasoning model.
-Sometimes using non-reasoning model is better than reasoning
+- The base model does not have to be a reasoning model.
+Sometimes using a non-reasoning model is better than a reasoning

-model as the reasoning trajectories of the teacher models may be very different from the base models, leading to
+model, as the reasoning trajectories of the teacher models may be very different from those of the base models, leading to

-- For complex tasks, we can use multiple small models as base models, each is responsible for one or multiple
+- For complex tasks, we can use multiple small models as base models, each responsible for one or more

 specific sub-tasks.

-In this part, we discuss two cases where we apply the above recipes for SFT training and achieve better results than
+In this section, we discuss two cases where we apply the above recipes for SFT training and achieve better results than

 large open-source or commercial models.